trussworks/terraform-aws-trusted-advisor-refresh/README.md

 * CloudWatch Event to trigger function on a schedule.
 * AWS Lambda function to actually call Trusted Advisor APIs.

-## Terraform Versions

-Terraform 0.13 and later.
-Pin module version to ~> 3.0.0.
-Submit pull-requests to master branch.

-Terraform 0.12.
-Pin module version to ~> 2.0.0.
-Submit pull-requests to terraform012 branch.

 ## Usage

 ```hcl